 This gift guide might even come in handy to pass along to grandparents looking for Christmas or birthday gift ideas for the children.
 I hope you love learning with Little House as much as my family has.

-Want more gift guides from Waldorf-Inspired Learning?
-Check out my Gift Guides & Book Lists for Waldorf Families.
+Want more gift guides from Art of Homeschooling?
+Check out my Gift Guides & Book Lists for Simple Natural Families.